Young Harris, GA: Is Your Property Tax Assessment Too High? (2026)

 Young Harris is a small Towns County city in the far north Georgia mountains, home to Young Harris College.
 With a median home value around $295,000 sitting slightly below the county median, it's still worth checking your assessment -- mountain-area valuations can swing widely depending on which comparables the assessor used.

-How Much Can You Save in Young Harris?
+How much can you save in Young Harris?

 Based on a combined tax rate of 1.074%.
 Your actual rate may vary by tax district.

-A 10% reduction on the median Young Harris home ($295,200 down by $29,520) would save approximately $127 per year - or $381 over three years with the 299c freeze.
+A 10% reduction on the median Young Harris home ($295,200 down by $29,520) would save approximately $127 per year, or $381 over three years with the 299c value freeze.

 Frequently Asked Questions

-The median annual property tax bill in Young Harris is $1,388, based on Census ACS 2024 data.
+The median annual property tax bill in Young Harris is $1,388.
 Using Towns County's millage rate of 1.074%, the computed tax on the median home ($295,200) is approximately $1,268.
+If your assessed value is higher than what your home would actually sell for, you are overpaying.

 Who do I contact to appeal my Young Harris property tax?